RocketChat/Rocket.Chat/README.md

 - Repackage and publish as generic Meteor package `accounts-blockstack`
 - Publish tutorial app for Blockstack auth in Meteor
 - Use Blockstack file upload package for assets storage (similar to S3 package)
-- Use Blockstack for Mongo storage to decentralize DB
 - How-to-fork and setup guides submitted to rocket.chat/docs
-- Secure and serve BlockParty as decentralized app
 - Support other encryption protocols like OMEMO (conversations.im/omemo) #36
 - Use Let’s Encrypt to automatically issue SSL certificates for instances
 - Bot onboarding / welcome and integration with other Blockstack services